AramZS/aramzs.github.io/_drafts/spotify.markdown

 ## Every Day I'm Shuffling

 The key to this process is the Recommended Songs list at the end of every playlist.
 It's a particularly fascinating piece of the user interface for Spotify.
-It represents a radically different way of interacting with a recommendation algorithm that differs from every other social platform.
-It's the difference between being directed by the algorithm as a subject vs you directing the algorithm as a tool.
+The section represents a radically different way of interacting with a recommendation algorithm, one that differs from other social platforms.
+It is the difference between being directed by the algorithm as a subject vs you directing the algorithm as a tool.

 McDonald (still a few years from his employer being acquired by Spotify and this Recommendation mechanic becoming part of the app) states the core approach that creates this difference: